top of page

 HopeComms led interactive training with each Country office for 3 weeks, with assignments between sessions.

-Each Country office walked away with its own very concrete and hands-on Action Plan for how they will address the lack of funding going towards women’s entrepreneurship and companies, in order to develop Women’s Economic Empowerment (WEE), and with this greatly strengthening the economic development in the MENA-region.
+Each Country office walked away with its own very concrete and hands-on Action Plan for how it will address the lack of funding for women’s entrepreneurship and companies to develop Women’s Economic Empowerment (WEE), thereby significantly strengthening economic development in the MENA region.

 (If full gender parity were achieved in the MENA region (i.e. women and men participate equally in the economy) the GDP of the region would grow by 42%, totaling an amount of 2.7 trillion US dollars by 2025.)